 By default, Lightroom sets the Camera Raw cache to 1 GB.
 If you increase the cache size, it can store more image data, which in turn speeds the generation of previews of those images.
 Some Lightroom users find that increasing the Camera Raw cache to 20 GB or more can dramatically speed performance in the Develop module.
 To increase the Camera Raw cache size, do the following:

 Other open applications and startup items decrease the amount of memory available to Lightroom.
 Quit unnecessary applications, startup items, and extensions and then make more memory available to Lightroom.
-See the following topics in the Adobe OS troubleshooting support documents:

 When you work in an application, Windows stores a temporary copy of your data file on the hard drive.
 Many applications create .tmp files and then delete them when you quit the application.
 Crashes or system errors, however, can prevent an application from deleting these files, causing them to take up disk space and create problems.
 From time to time, run Disk Cleanup to remove temporary files and any other files that are not being used.